 Another important site in Argostoli is the ancient city of Krani which was one of the four more powerful cities in the ancient times.
 Among the ruins are parts of the walls of the ancient city which are known as the Cyclopean Walls because of their size.
 De Bosset bridge is part of the more recent history of Argostoli as it was built during the British occupation.
 It was named after the governor of Kefalonia, DeBosset, who served at the British Army.
-Until present day the bridge connects Argostoli with the other side of Koutavos Lagoon, but cars have been banned in order to avoid heavy traffic and damages of the bridge.
+Until present day the bridge connects Argostoli with the other side of Koutavos Lagoon, but cars have been banned in order to avoid heavy traffic and damages to the bridge.

 The benefit of the cities on the islands is that you have everything at hand and the beach is in short distance!
 Near Argostoli there are the sandy beaches of Makris Gialos and Platis Gialos.
 These are two of the most popular and well-organised beaches of Kefalonia.
 There are rows of sun loungers and umbrellas if you like this kind of beach facilities, but you will probably be able to find a spot away from them as well.
 There are other beaches in the area, such as Gradakia and Kamaroules.
-For more options the city is linked to Lixouri and its reddish, more secluded beaches with daily ferries running every hour in the high season.
+For more options, the city is linked to Lixouri and its reddish, more secluded beaches with daily ferries running every hour in the high season.